hobler/imsil-gui/manual2db/README.md

 In order to check the parameters you can either open up the [DB Browser for SQLite](https://sqlitebrowser.org/) and go through the tables manually.

+There is currently a column called **condition** in the parameter database, whose contents are parsed from the **range** conditions when generating the database.
+This column is to be used to automatically check the validity of the parameters in the GUI, using _validate_ or a similar function.
+However, this is not yet implemented.